Valerie Tripp: Career

-Tripp is best known for her work with the American Girl series.
-She wrote all the books in the Felicity, Josefina, Kit, Molly and Maryellen series, and three of the books in the Samantha series.
-She has also written four of the five "Best Friends" character stories to date.
+Tripp wrote all the books in the original six-book Felicity, Josefina, Kit, Molly and Maryellen series, and three of the books in the Samantha series, in addition to multiple short stories following the same characters.
+She has also written four of the five "Best Friends" character stories to date, as well as the Wellie Wishers series and the Hopscotch Hill School books.
+Today, she has written most of the American Girl books, which have sold over 160 million copies.
+Her work on the books has won her numerous awards, including the March of Dimes Mother of the Year Award and the Children's Choice Award.

 Film dramatizations of the lives of Samantha, Felicity, Molly, Maryellen and Kit have been based on her stories to varying extents.